NomisIV/website/src/blog/2021-10-08-android-sucks.md

 ## Setting up Google Cloud Messaging with microG

-So, I'll write this as another list, because there are a ridiculus number of steps to this.
+So, I'll write this as another list, because there are a ridiculous number of steps to this.

 1. Make sure you have no other Google Play Services -replacements installed.
 I had installed a library to get GCam working which prevented me from installing microG
 1. If the installed ROM doesn't natively support *signature spoofing*: